1 Day of Serendipity in Syracuse at Minareto Siracusa

 Is Syracuse Worth a Stop on Your Sicily Tour?

-Founded in 734 BC, the immense cultural wealth of Syracuse—naturally a UNESCO World Heritage site—makes it an essential stop on any Sicily roadtrip, even if you’re simply observing Ortigia Island from across the bay at the Minareto resort!
-Evidently I only spent a single dinner in the town itself, so while I can’t speak to the typical tourist attractions I can vouch for the relaxing effect of a day or two spent at the Minareto resort.
+Founded in 734 B.C., the immense cultural wealth of Syracuse—naturally a UNESCO World Heritage site—makes it an essential stop on any Sicily road trip, even if you’re simply observing Ortigia Island from across the bay at the luxurious Minareto hotel!
+I spent a single dinner in town, so while I can’t speak to the typical tourist attractions, I can vouch for the relaxing effect of a day or two spent at the Minareto resort.

-I received word of the most catastrophic incident in the history of my workplace while staying at the Minareto, and somehow I was so blissed out that this bad news hardly phased me!
+I received word of a catastrophic work incident while staying at the hotel Minareto, and yet I was so blissed out this bad news hardly phased me!
 If that doesn’t speak to the state of utter relaxation you’ll find here, I’m not sure what will!
 I can say one thing for certain, and that’s any time spent at the Minareto in Syracuse, Sicily will not disappoint!